What Is A Credit Spread?

 The formula simply states that credit spread on a bond is simply the product of the issuer’s probability of default times 1 minus possibility of recovery on the respective transaction.

-Let’s assume a firm wants to borrow funds from the market over a 15 year period.
-However, the firm is not sure how the market will evaluate the risks of the company i.e., lack of clarity on what the spread will be.
+Let’s assume a firm wants to borrow funds from the market over 15 years.
+However, the firm is not sure how the market will evaluate the company’s risks, i.e., lack of clarity on what the credit spread for bonds will be.
 Borrowing costs can be severely impacted if the yield spread is high.

 The management must consider the following factors before a decision on debt issuance: